masquey/RevokeChinaCerts/Mac/README.md

-# Revoke-China-Certs on OS X
+# Revoke China Certs on OS X

-## Introduction

-This tool marks all Chinese online certifications as not trusted for OS X.
+Mark certifications from China as **not trusted** on OS X.

 ## Usage